 - If a graduate student borrower is denied due to adverse credit history and does not obtain an endorser, SFS will terminate the Graduate PLUS Loan Application.
 Denied graduate student borrowers may still borrow a PLUS loan by securing an endorser or appealing their credit decision.

 - An endorser (cosigner) is someone who does not have adverse credit history.
 An endorser is someone who agrees to repay the Direct PLUS Loan if the borrower cannot meet the repayment terms of the loan.

 SFS recommends graduate student borrowers pursuing this option to have the endorser complete the electronic endorser process at www.studentloans.gov.
-Endorsers can complete the online process as long as they know the PLUS Application ID (obtained from the borrower) and have a Federal PIN.
-Endorsers can apply for a PIN at www.pin.ed.gov.
+Endorsers can complete the online process as long as they know the PLUS Application ID (obtained from the borrower) and have an FSA ID.
+Endorsers can get an FSA ID at fsaid.ed.gov.